 Importuning Life for life.

 These lines speak of the influence a dead dream would have on someone whose dreams are alive.
-In this case, the sight would become a persistent harassment on the onlooker.
+In this case, the sight would become persistent harassment on the onlooker.
 It would haunt one throughout their life.
-This would be an unnecessary trouble to an already difficult life.
+This would be unnecessary trouble to an already difficult life.

-In the next lines the speaker asks her listener that they ‘Walk not in woe.”
-One should only slow down just enough to take brief note of the loss of another’s dream.
+In the next lines, the speaker asks her listener that they ‘Walk not in woe.”
+One should only slow down just enough to take a brief note of the loss of another’s dream.
 It should not impact one’s overall mood for more than a moment.
 She goes on to ask the listener not to spew false hopes after seeing this sight.
 One should be quiet and somewhat withdrawn, paying proper respect.
 For the one whose dream is lost, the hope of “Spring and tenderer skies” is pointless.
 Anyone who has experienced the same loss of a dream will understand this feeling.
 They “mourn” as if a loved one has died.

 The second stanza is a sestet, meaning that it only contains six lines.
 Here, Parker chose to utilize language which is more poetic and verging on philosophical.
 She begins by having her speaker describe an instance in which a “petal leaves the tree.”
 This in itself is a very beautiful thing to observe.
 It “drift[s]” down from the tree’s height to the ground.

-At first as the petal falls and lands on the ground, it is still as “white of bloom” as it had been before falling.
+At first, as the petal falls and lands on the ground, it is still as “white of bloom” as it had been before falling.
 It holds onto the growth of other flowers and its conception as part of the fertile cycle of nature.
 Soon though, that changes.